loco-philippe/NTV/README.md

 *The NTV format is part of the [Environmental Sensing Project](https://github.com/loco-philippe/Environmental-Sensing#readme)*

-For more information, see the [user guide](https://loco-philippe.github.io/NTV/documentation/user_guide.html).
+For more information, see the [user guide](https://loco-philippe.github.io/NTV/documentation/user_guide.html) or the [github repository](https://github.com/loco-philippe/NTV).

 # What is NTV